oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

   * `FREEZE` mint/burn operations can be frozen
 * `--minter_admin <minter_admin>` type of the minter admin implementation.
 Available options are:
-  * `NO_ADMIN` contract does not have minter admin role.
+  * `NO_ADMIN` contract does not have a minter admin role.
 Everyone can mint/burn tokens
-  * `CONTRACT_ADMIN` minter admin is the same as contract admin
+  * `CONTRACT_ADMIN` minter admin is the same as the contract admin
   * `MULTI` contract can have multiple minter admins

 Example: